-As noted earlier, development at HPS2 is anticipated to occur later than anticipated in the 2010 FEIR and 2019 Modified Project Variant.
-Timing of HPS2 is speculative; therefore, the triggers for HPS2 will be identified at a later date when development at HPS2 proceeds.
-Until then, the 2024 Modified Project Variant triggers associated with infrastructure roadway improvements would remain consistent with the 2019 Modified Project Variant.
+As noted earlier and summarized in Table 7 (CP-HPS2 Construction Duration), p.
+36, development at HPS2 is anticipated to occur later than anticipated in the 2010 FEIR and delayed approximately 10 years compared to the 2018 Modified Project Variant.
+While timing of HPS2 may have changed, the 2019 Modified Project Variant triggers associated with infrastructure roadway improvements have remained consistent with the 2018 Modified Project Variant, as illustrated in Table 14 (2019 Modified Project Variant Street Segment Improvements-Hunters Point Shipyard), and no additional changes are proposed.

-Given the transfer of land uses from HPS2 to CP, no new or substantially increased significant traffic volumes are expected as a result of the 2024 Modified Project Variant, including the modified phasing, compared to the traffic impacts described in the 2010 FEIR associated with the 2010 R&D Variant (Variant 1).
-Conditions would continue to operate similarly or better to conditions described in the 2010 FEIR.
-The impact would remain significant and unavoidable, even with implementation of the identified mitigation measure.
+Based on the analysis described above, no new or substantially increased significant traffic impacts are expected as a result of the 2019 Modified Project Variant, including the modified phasing, compared to the traffic impacts described in the 2010 FEIR associated with the 2010 R&D Variant (Variant 1).
+Conditions would continue to operate similarly to conditions described in the 2010 FEIR.
+The impact would remain significant and unavoidable even with implementation of the identified mitigation measure.

-The 2010 FEIR included mitigation measure MM TR-2, which calls for the Project to develop and implement a Transportation Demand Management Plan, which would apply to the 2024 Modified Project Variant.
+The 2010 FEIR included mitigation measure MM TR-1, which calls for the Project to develop and implement a Transportation Demand Management Plan, would apply to the 2019 Modified Project Variant.
 Although the mitigation measure would reduce the severity of the Project's impact, the impact would remain significant and unavoidable.